DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 I can also manipulate compasses, both physical ones and the virtual one on my phone.
 In fact, using [Phyphox](https://phyphox.org), I can get raw magnetometer readings in a graph view and manipulate it by moving my hand back and forth.
 Despite what people have suggested, the magnet is not strong enough to manipulate an average compass from more than a few centimetres away, so I haven't handicapped my ability to use one.

 The magnet also lets me identify the material something is made of.
-While working on a car, I used it to check the presence of metal particulate in some dust, at an op shop I used it to identify the material used for various dewberry, and while dining I noted that my fork stuck to my hand, whereas my knife did not, indicating it was silver.
-Yes, this is something that _could be done_ with an external magnet, but it something isn't that _would be done_ with an external magnet.
-Having the magnet internally, I'm much more likely to opportunistically use it, which has come with the benefits of me gaining a better understanding of the make-up of the world around me.
+While working on a car, I used it to check the presence of metal particulate in some dust; at an op shop, I used it to identify the material used for various jewellery; and while dining, I noted that my fork stuck to my hand, whereas my knife did not, indicating it was silver.
+Yes, this is something that _could be done_ with an external magnet, but it isn't something that _would be done_ with an external magnet.
+Having the magnet internally, I'm much more likely to opportunistically use it, which has come with the benefit of me gaining a better understanding of the make-up of the world around me.

 It's worth noting I do take a bit of care when playing with other magnets.
 Standard ferrous objects are fine, but other magnets can really pull.
 Putting another magnet near mine pulls the skin, which looks _really_ weird.
 It certainly conjures up thoughts of a Xenomorph bursting out of somebody's chest (though it'd have to be really strong to merit that effect).
 If one doesn't take care, though, it can pull really quickly and pinch the skin or break the bioglass in which the magnet is encapsulated.
-Neither are ideal for obvious reasons, and leaving a magnet pinching the skin for an extended period can also cause necrosis of the area, which should obviously be avoided.
+Neither are ideal for evident reasons, and leaving a magnet pinching the skin for an extended period can also cause necrosis of the area, which should obviously be avoided.

 The flesh surrounding the magnet doesn't directly attach but instead forms a pocket of sorts in which the magnet can freely move.
 Pushing against the edges of the pocket is how sensing is achieved.
 Getting near a really big magnet -- or even one of a moderate size, like those that hold a door/gate or that release magnetic security tags -- can swiftly rotate the magnet within its pocket, which feels rather nauseating.